coci/django-hyval/README.md

 action.password = "test"
 action.save()
 ```
-now look at database, your value is encrypted and to retrieve value :
+Now your 'password' field on database stored with encryption so to retrieve value :

 ```
 my_model = TestHyval.objects.get(pk=1)
 my_model.password
 >>> 'test'
 ```

+### mistake
+there was mistake by me , so i deleted 'repository' and '.git' folder anciently, so there isn't any commit about past.